govau/service-manual/content/content-strategy/accessible-content/benefits-accessible-content/benefits-community.md

 ---
 layout: text/textblock
 ---
+By creating accessible content, you improve the experience of your service for all users.
+You also enable people to do what we ask of them.
+People who specifically benefit from accessible content include:

 - people with disabilities
-- people with low-literacy
+- people with low literacy
 - older users
 - mobile device users
-- people from non-English speaking backgrounds
+- people from culturally and linguistically diverse backgrounds
 - remote and regional users
 - international audiences

 By complying with the 38 Level A and Level AA [WCAG 2.0](https://www.w3.org/WAI/intro/wcag) criteria our information is accessible for more users.
-These users include those who experience:
+These users include those who:

-- blindness or other vision impairments / low vision
+- are blind or have a vision impairment
-- colour blindness
+- have colour vision deficiency
-- motor difficulties (i.e. difficulties using a keyboard or mouse due to problems with hands or arms)
+- have motor difficulties with their hands or ams that make it hard to use a keyboard or mouse
-- neurological problems
+- have neurological conditions
-- cognitive / learning disabilities
+- have cognitive or learning disabilities
-- deafness or hearing impairments
+- are deaf or have a hearing impairment

-Even people from a non-English speaking background or with low literacy can benefit.
+Even people from culturally and linguistically diverse backgrounds or with low literacy can benefit.

 You will also give all people more choice in how they access our content.